judygab/course-app/README.md

     CONSTRAINT users_pkey PRIMARY KEY (id),
     CONSTRAINT email_unique UNIQUE (email)
 );
 GRANT ALL ON TABLE next_auth.users TO postgres;
 GRANT ALL ON TABLE next_auth.users TO service_role;

---- uid() function to be used in RLS policies
 CREATE FUNCTION next_auth.uid() RETURNS uuid
     LANGUAGE sql STABLE
     AS $$